nhsconnect/prm-deductions-pds-adaptor/README.md

 Run `npm install` to install all node dependencies.

 Create a .env file using the .env.sample file.
+The `AUTHORIZATION_KEYS` should be a comma-separated list.

 ## Running the tests